Turbulence in Primordial Dark Matter Halos and Its Impact on the First Star Formation: Methods

 Using this particle-splitting algorithm, we can achieve the desired mass resolution to resolve the turbulent gas during the formation of minihalos.
 Particle splitting is applied during the first five million years of the simulation.
 In this phase, only the self-gravity of gas and dark matter, along with gas hydrodynamics, is active.
 The splitting proceeds gradually, progressively refining particle masses and enabling the resolution of evolving structures driven by gravitational collapse.
 By $5$~Myr, the particle masses reach the target resolution for both gas and dark matter, and dense gas structures begin to emerge.
 Unlike adaptive mesh refinement (AMR) methods, which refine only preselected regions of interest, our particle-splitting approach is applied uniformly to all particles within the simulation domain.
 This strategy ensures consistent mass resolution throughout the entire volume, providing a more complete picture of the developing turbulence.

+In the particle splitting process, the mass ratio between the dark matter and gas particle is 10 which hold on until the mass of gas particles refines under 8 \Ms, corresponding to 80 \Ms\ for dark matter particles.
+The limitation of our computing capacity prevents us from going to a higher resolution of dark matter when the N-body calculation of dark matter becomes increasingly difficult to further evolve the simulations.
+Furthermore, the nature of dark matter is poorly understood, and whether it is reasonable to assume dark matter behaves like particles with such a high resolution.
+As a result, we stop splitting dark matter particles while the particle mass of DM falls below 80 \Ms.

 After reaching the desired resolution, we activate the primordial gas cooling and non-equilibrium chemistry modules using the \texttt{GRACKLE} library, and continue to evolve the mini-halo.
+For the initial gas composition, we assume a primordial chemical composition for all gas particles, consisting of atomic hydrogen ($76\%$), helium ($24\%$), free electrons, and trace amounts of deuterium (D) and lithium (Li).
+The initial metallicity is set to a very low value of ($Z = 10^{-6}$\ $Z_\odot$), and the initial ($\mathrm{H}_2$) fraction is set to zero.
+During the particle-splitting phase, gas densities remain low, and ($\mathrm{H}_2$) formation is therefore inefficient.
+After particle splitting, as dense structures begin to form, we enable the \texttt{GRACKLE} chemistry network to follow the subsequent non-equilibrium chemical and thermal evolution of the gas.

 Since our objective is to investigate the formation of turbulence during the gravitational assembly of minihalos without stellar feedback, we intentionally exclude any prescriptions for star formation.
-Toward the end of the simulations, the dense gas undergoes rapid collapse due to Jeans instability, which drastically reduces the simulation timestep because of the Courant–Friedrichs–Lewy (CFL) condition \citep{nick18_cfl}.
+Toward the end of the simulations, the dense gas undergoes rapid collapse due to Jeans instability, which drastically reduces the simulation timestep due to the Courant–Friedrichs–Lewy (CFL) condition \citep{nick18_cfl}.
 This computational slowdown ultimately leads to the termination of the simulation.
 As a result, each model evolves over a slightly different duration, typically from $z = 20$ to $z = 18.96$–$18.26$, corresponding to 14.17–24.80 million years of physical time.
-For consistency, we use the final available snapshot from each model for our analysis.
+For consistency, we used the final snapshot available from each model for our analysis.

+In the original IllustrisTNG project, subgrid models are used to treat physical processes below the resolution scale \citep{2018Nelson}.
+In this work, we instead focus on turbulence that arises purely from the gravitational potential of halos.
+We use TNG-50 to generate cosmologically realistic initial conditions for our zoom-in simulations, but do not include cosmic density fluctuations below the resolution of the parent Illustris simulation.
+This raises the question of whether the resulting gas structure is robust to increases in mass and spatial resolution based on the particle-splitting method.
+We therefore examine the effects of particle resolution in the following section.